r-snes/media/README.md

 This repository contains all the media assets used in our SNES emulator project, including images, logos, and other graphical elements.

 ## 📁 **Contents**
-- `logo/` — Contains the project logo, including source files and variations.
+- `logo/` — Contains the project logo.
-- `images/` — Screenshots, promotional images, and assets for documentation.
-- `icons/` — Small icons and UI elements.

 ## 🛠️ **Usage Guidelines**
 - **Logo Usage:**